tch25-cs/tylerhoel.github.io/index.md

 ## About Me

-I’m Tyler — cybersecurity explorer, MBA graduate, and compliance specialist.
+I'm a cybersecurity explorer, MBA graduate, and compliance specialist.
 I’m passionate about connecting **business strategy with security**, with interests in OSINT, threat analysis, and GRC.

 **Quick snapshot:**